 So cool.
 Cool, cool, cool.
 Now fans just need to get the streaming service and the rest of the “Community” alums on board to reunite for the film that would bring the hashtag to fruition.

 Last January, Danny Pudi told TheWrap he is “absolutely” up for the movie and has “told Dan multiple times — we have a text chain — we’re ready for the movie!”
 And a few months before that, Harmon himself told TheWrap he is “trying” to make it happen.

-“Community” launched in September 2009 and aired on NBC before moving to Yahoo!
+“Community” premiered in September 2009 and aired on NBC before moving to Yahoo!
 Screen for its final 13-episode run.
 The original cast included Brie, Pudi, Joel McHale, Gillian Jacobs, Yvette Nicole Brown, Donald Glover, Ken Jeong, Chevy Chase and Jim Rash.